What you should know about required minimum distributions (RMDs)

 If you have multiple retirement accounts, you’ll need to calculate the RMD for each one.
 However, the rules vary on whether you can withdraw all of your RMDs from just one account or if you need to take them separately from each individual account.

 - Some plans may allow you to delay taking an RMD until you retire—but the requirements vary by plan.
 Check with your plan administrator, your financial professional and/or insurance professional.

 - If you have a Roth IRA, you do not need to take RMDs from it unless you inherited that account from someone else.

 - If your spouse is the sole beneficiary on your account and is more than 10 years younger than you, you’ll use a different IRS table to calculate your RMD—the Joint and Last Survivor Table (See Table II in Appendix B).

 Talk to a pro

 Calculating your RMDs and their potential impact on your taxes can be tricky.
-Work with your financial or tax professional and read the information available on the IRS website to ensure they are included in your overall retirement strategy.
+Work with your financial, insurance or tax professional and read the information available on the IRS website to ensure they are included in your overall retirement strategy.